 General Course Information

 Course Code ANIML SC 3016RW Course Animal Health III Coordinating Unit School of Animal and Veterinary Sciences Term Semester 2 Level Undergraduate Location/s Roseworthy Campus Units 3 Contact Up to 6 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge ANIML SC 2503RW, ANIML SC 2506RW & ANIML SC 2507RW Course Description This course will provide students with an understanding of basic immunology, epidemiology and disease investigation.
-Content will include common diseases and health management of Australian native animals and farm animals caused by viral, bacterial, fungal and parasitic infections, and their control.
+Content will include common diseases and health management of Australian farm animals and horses.

 Course Coordinator: Dr Roy Kirkwood

 The full timetable of all activities for this course can be accessed from Course Planner.

 1 Describe basic immunological and epidemiological processes 2 Demonstrate knowledge of the most important endemic diseases of livestock and horses 3 Describe the threat posed to Australia by exotic diseases 4 Show knowledge of the role of measures such as quarantine and vaccination to manage disease situations

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: